modelab/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 gray.
 This color object indicates that everything is working properly with this parameter.

 A parameter which contains warnings is displayed as an orange box.
-Any object which fails to collect data is considered suspect in a Grasshopper definition since it is not contributing to the solution..
+Any object which fails to collect data is considered suspect in a Grasshopper definition since it is not contributing to the solution.
 Therefore, all parameters (when freshly added) are orange, to indicate they do not contain any data and have thus no functional effect on the outcome of the solution.
 By default, parameters and components that are orange also have a small balloon at the upper right hand corner of the object.
 If you hover your mouse over this balloon, it will reveal information about why the component is giving you a warning.
 Once a parameter inherits or defines data, it will become grey and the baloon will disappear.

 ![IMAGE](images/1-2-1/1-2-1_004-parameter-warning.png)